 - Massage manuka honey on the affected areas of the face.
-Wash it off with lukewarm water.
-Repeat multiple times a day.
+Wash

 Turmeric is an ancient remedy to treat several skin infections.
 One study found out the active ingredient, curcumin, in turmeric destroyed staphaphylococcus aureus.
 Curcumin is also anti-inflammatory and antiseptic in nature.9 Also, turmeric strengthens your immune system to fight off infections.

 - Drink a glass of turmeric milk daily and try to sprinkle turmeric into your dishes.

 Lavender is another strong essential oil that could reduce the signs of impetigo.
 Its antibacterial and antiseptic properties can cleanse the skin from bacteria and germs associated with infantigo.

 - Dip a cotton ball in two drops of lavender oil and coconut oil.
 Dab it on the affected areas of the skin.

 The purplish flowering herb is another ancient remedy to fight against bacterial infections.
 It hydrates the skin and strengthens the immune system as well.10